KJLdefeated/NYCU_Competitive_Programming1/README.md

 # NYCU_Competitive_Programming1
 ## Hw1
+Some trivial problems
+## Hw2
 Monotonic stack/queue and other topics
-## Hw2
-DSU
 ## Hw3
+DSU and its extend
+## Hw4
 Fenwick Tree, Binary search and dijkstra